 It is believed that any formation of a new model of the theory of the separation of state powers should be based on the postulate of division into 3 classical branches of power: legislative, executive, and judicial.
 Their institutional consolidation may have its own characteristics, depending on the experience of state building, the form of the state, national traditions, etc., but the most important thing should be the real separation of state power, when the branches of power are separated by their functions and powers and an effective system of checks and balances operates.
+Thus, all reflections on the number of powers reach a similar conclusion.
+All doctrinal attempts at recalculation have not changed the established doctrine of the triumvirate of powers as being a "self-evident matter" [39, p.
+11].
 Supplementing the theory of the separation of powers with new branches of government indicates its revision, can serve as a justification, as a rule, for authoritarian tendencies, and can overturn the very principle of the separation of state powers.